Andevai126/floatingFarm/README.md

 # Floating Farm - Website For Supply Entries

+The website tracks incoming deliveries of food scraps, and handles requests for this aquired data.
+It visualizes trends by comparing this data to milk production.

-A small full-stack CRUD, making use of:
+The project is a small full-stack CRUD, making use of:
 - Node.js with Express.js
 - Vue.js
 - Azure
-The website tracks incoming deliveries of food scraps, and handles requests for this aquired data.
-It visualizes trends by comparing this data to milk production.

 ## Acknowledgements
  - [TraversyMedia](https://www.youtube.com/watch?v=j55fHUJqtyw)